 Trams

 A limited network of historic trams is available in the northern area of Hong Kong Island.
-While they're worth riding once or twice for the novelty, they don't make for a good daily commute option as they are a slow form of transport.
+While they're worth riding once or twice for the novelty, they are a slow form of transport and don't make for a good daily commute option.
+Regardless of how far you travel, the cost for each tram ride remains the same.
+Similarly to the bus, if you will be paying cash, you must have exact change.

 Ferries